canadian-experience-clsaa-cec

 Let’s break things down simply and clearly so you can understand your options and take your next steps with confidence.

-What Is the Canadian Experience Class (CEC), Really?
+What Is the Canadian Experience Class (CEC)

 The CEC is one of the most direct and efficient routes to permanent residency (PR) in Canada.
 It’s designed for people with at least one year of skilled work experience in Canada within the past three years.